 What if I don't know everyone who's going to be in a team?

-In this way it's therefore not essential to know who every team member for a Ministry is at the point where you are setting up the Ministry.
-You can also add other contacts to your rota who may not yet be a member of any team in the underlying ministry.
+Consequently it's not essential to know who every team member for a Ministry is at the point of setting up the Ministry initially.
+You can also add other people to a rota who may not yet be a member of any team in the underlying ministry.
 By its nature, volunteer management can be a very fluid task, so we've made the process of managing rotas and the underlying ministries really intuitive and feature-rich to suit any workflow and church set up.
-In other words - we've thought of everything!

-Up to this point we have simply set up the Ministry structure, it's teams, people and roles.
-From here, publishing a rota is incredibly straightforward.
+Up to this point we have simply set up the Ministry structure, the teams, the people in those teams and their role(s).
+From here, publishing a rota is now really straightforward.
 The next section explores how to add a rota for a ministry.

 Adding a Rota for a Ministry

 Either select "Add rota" from the Rotas page...

 ...or select "Add rota" from the top of the Ministry page.

 On the "Add rota" page that opens, select the Ministry (if not already pre-selected), and then specify the date range your rota will run for.
 This might be a for a term, a quarter, or even just a single date, perhaps for a specific event you're running - you have complete flexibility.

 The 'day(s)', 'time', 'team rotation', and 'teams to rotate' options will be pre-populated with the settings from the underlying Ministry, however you are able to make custom changes to these at this stage.
 For example, you might be using a single Ministry to add rotas for your morning service and your evening service; in which case you would simply edit the rota times to reflect the different serving time slot.